Analytify/wp-analytify/readme.txt

 == Changelog ==

+= 2.0.5 - 2017-01-01 =
+* Improved API queries performance and code optimization
+* Fixed: Use your own API keys in Advanced Tab.
+* Validation for date selection at Dashboard page.
+* Admin Notice when no website is registered to login account
+* Centre align the errors i.e cleanup interface.

 = 2.0.4 - 2016-11-20 =
 * BugFix: Return empty string if there are no roles
 * BugFix: Echarts Compatibility issues with jQuery Sortable